marlene-rinker/reading-notes/class-01.md

 `<title>` - contents of this element are shown in the top of the browser or on the tab for the page, depending on your browser

 **View Source**: Use this to view the source code that made up a website.
-Right click on a page and choose View Page Source.
+In Chrome, right click on a page and choose View Page Source.
 Can also choose Inspect.
+You can also find this and other tools under View > Developer.

 To learn HTML, you need to know what tags are available, what they do, and where they can go.